Northeast, Minneapolis: Economy

 Northeast has long been a blue-collar part of the Twin Cities.
 Its industrial base has shrunk, but it remains a major part of the area's economy.
 Major industrial facilities in Northeast include Canadian Pacific Railway's Shoreham Yards, Burlington Northern's rail yards, fluid handling systems manufacturer Graco's world headquarters, Xcel Energy's Riverside power plant, and a Honeywell Aerospace plant.

 One of the major changes in the 1990s and 2000s is the conversion of industrial infrastructure to residential, office or arts use.
 All of the major artists' studio complexes in Northeast are former industrial spaces, as are several major residential projects (such as the Madison Lofts between Monroe and Madison Avenues, and the Cream of Wheat Lofts at Stinson Boulevard and Broadway Ave).
 Other buildings along Stinson Boulevard and East Hennepin Avenue, and in the Riverfront area, have been converted from industrial to office space.

 Starting in the late 1990s, restaurants and shops catering to an audience outside the long-established local population have re-energized many business districts in Northeast Minneapolis.
-These newer businesses often operate side by side with older establishments from the earlier era (for example long-time Northeast institutions such as Kramarczuk's Sausage Company in the Old St Anthony district sit near more recent arrivals Punch Pizza, Hook Fish & Chicken, and Panera Bread).
+These newer businesses often operate side by side with older establishments from the earlier era (for example long-time Northeast institutions such as Kramarczuk's Sausage Company in the Old St Anthony district sit near more recent arrivals).

 Other shopping districts in Northeast with significant new energy from newer restaurants, boutiques, and galleries are 13th Avenue between 2nd Street and 4th Street (the commercial heart of the Arts District) and the 29th Avenue and Johnson Street area.
 Neighborhood bars were and still are a prominent feature of the community.
 Of particular note are Gasthof zur Gemütlichkeit/Mario's Keller Bar, and Tony Jaros' River Garden.
 Nye's Polonaise (named the "Best Bar in America" by Esquire Magazine) was a longtime favorite bar of the community, from 1949 until closing in April 2016.